MartijnvAdrichem/Minor.Nijn/README.md

 Minor.Nijn is the basic wrapper around RabbitMQ (event sending/receiving and RPC call sending/receiving).
 It also has a basic test environment used for integration testing.

-Initialize this part of the framework with using the RabbitMQContextBuilder, for example:
+Initialize this part of the framework by using the RabbitMQContextBuilder, for example:

 ```
   var connectionBuilder = new RabbitMQContextBuilder()